 The day before you make the dish, prepare the meat stock.
 You just put all the ingredients together, bring to a boil, turn down and slowly cook for 8 hours.

-Fill a larger pot with water and start boiling it.
+Fill a larger pot with cold water and start boiling it.
 This will be used to soften the leaves.
 Omit if you have sour cabbage leaves.

 Cook the rice in the water.
 Just add enough water so it can cook but will not get soft.
 You are pre-cooking the rice here, it will continue cooking in the stuffing.

 While the rice is cooking, start preparing the base of the dish.
 Sauté some onion in some oil, add bacon if you desire and cook for 5-10 minute or until the onion looks nicely transulant and the bacon is crisp.
 Add paprika, stir and add a little cold liquid (have it ready) and stir.
 Add 1 lb of the sour kraut and mix.
 I also like to add some meat, sausages to the dish.
 It is especially nice to add some smoked meat.

 Prepare the stuffing.
 Mix all ingredients (the half cooked rice, sautéed onion, paprika, black pepper, garlic cloves, salt, marjoram, eggs and the meat) together.

 Take the leaves off the cabbage gently one by one.
 Put the leaves in the boiling water (from step 2) for 1 minute or until they are soft.